CSCfi/csc-user-guide/docs/cloud/rahti2/concepts.md

 address shared by all containers in the pod, this IP address may change if the Pod gets killed and recreated.
 In the most typical case, a pod contains one container and perhaps one or a few different volumes.

 Pods are intended to be _expendable_, i.e. they may be killed at any time and a "cloud native" application must be able to continue working and show no sign of interruption to the user.
 It must recover automatically.
-Any data that needs to persist after a pod is killed should be stored on a volume attached to the pod.
+Any data that needs to persist after a pod is killed should be stored on a [persistent volume](storage/persistent.md) attached to the pod.

 ![Pod](../img/pods.png)